Fort Pierce Sex Crimes Lawyer

 What are the penalties?

-Because of the marked increase in human trafficking cases over the last few years, authorities and courts pursue and prosecute individuals suspected of human trafficking aggressively.
+Because of the marked increase in human trafficking cases over the last few years, authorities and courts pursue and prosecute individuals suspected of human trafficking aggressively in Fort Pierce.
 Penalties that may accompany convictions of human trafficking include:

 - fifteen (15) to Thirty (30) years in prison